-This quick and easy Greek Chickpea Salad with Tzatziki Dressing is great for a vegetarian lunch or dinner.
+This quick and easy Greek Chickpea Salad with Tzatziki Dressing is great for a vegetarian lunch or side dish to serve with dinner.
 Everything you find in a Greek salad, minus the lettuce and tossed in a creamy, flavorful tzatziki dressing.

 - Garlic powder or a clove of fresh garlic